 Under the leadership of Marylin Chorlton artistic integrity became paramount and she sought to again reinvent Cybis as a studio that produced only original designs but also would appeal to a wider audience than the 1940s pieces had.
 The early 1960s marks the first time the studio began filing actual copyright registrations for their sculptures (older pieces that bear a © notwithstanding.)
-With only a very few exceptions, no pieces from the Chorlton era used any components cast from the 1950s commercial-stock molds, although they did occasionally ‘borrow’ mold components from one Cybis sculpture to use in subsequent pieces; a number of such instances are shown in the Body Snatching post.
+With only a very few exceptions, no pieces from the Chorlton era used any components cast from the 1950s commercial-stock molds, although they did occasionally borrow mold components from an older Cybis sculpture to use in subsequent pieces; a number of such instances are shown in the Body Snatching post.

 Joseph Chorlton, a charming and gregarious gentleman, was the primary public face of the studio while leaving the artistic side of things to Marylin and the business details to a very competent management team led by Jerry Sawyer.
 The sales team, interacting between the studio and retailers, included several extremely effective ‘stars’ such as Frank Redden, Helen Wood, and Bill Hancock.

 The death of Marylin Chorlton in 1977 caused a dramatic shift in not only the ambiance of the studio (where art and the artists had come first) but also in its management and business model.
-The sculptures that were issued in the late 1970s do not reflect this, partly because some had been designed before Marylin died and also because the “core” veteran designers, sculptors, painters and craftsmen of the 1960s and 1970s were all still there….but that would change.
+The sculptures that were issued in the late 1970s do not reflect this, partly because some had been designed before Marylin died and also because the veteran designers, sculptors, painters and craftsmen of the 1960s and 1970s were all still there….but that would change.

 1980s: The Downward Spiral

 An unwelcome change during this decade was the elimination of employee benefits that had formerly been provided.
 The Cybis studio had never allowed itself to become unionized, preferring instead to directly supply employees with health insurance, paid sick days, and a pension plan to which the employees and the studio both contributed.
 But under the new regime, the paid sick days and health insurance coverage were eliminated.
-Employees who were unable or unwilling to risk having no health care coverage left for more stable pastures.
-The departees were replaced by less-experienced artists who would work for lower pay and/or few benefits; not all of the newcomers had the same work ethic or studio loyalty that the veterans had had.
+Employees who were unable or unwilling to risk having no health care coverage left for more secure pastures.
+The departures were replaced by less-experienced artists who would work for lower pay and/or few benefits; not all of the newcomers had the same work ethic or studio loyalty that the veterans had had.

 The studio’s relationship with its retailers was also changing, and not in a positive way.
-Some store owners found the 1980s changes in Cybis policy (such as no longer allowing the return of unsold stock, but at the same time prohibiting their retailer partners from putting Cybis pieces on sale) untenable; others found their interactions with Theresa Chorlton to be too difficult to maintain.
+Some store owners found the 1980s changes in Cybis policy (such as no longer allowing the return of unsold stock, but at the same time prohibiting their retailer partners from putting Cybis pieces on sale) untenable; others found their interactions with the studio to be too difficult to maintain.
 At the same time, the late 1980s saw the start of a softening in the art porcelain collectibles market, due in part to the emergence of lower-priced “collectible” merchandise from companies such as the Franklin Mint and its ilk.
 The retail market was starting to change, and would do so even more dramatically later.
 Some stores severely cut back their orders from Cybis and others stopped entirely.
 Thus freed from any contractual tie with Cybis as a retailer, many held (for the first time ever) sales on their remaining Cybis stock.
-Newspaper ads from 1987-1989 from stores in various parts of the country proclaimed discounts of 50% off on “all Cybis pieces.”
+Newspaper ads from 1987-1989 from stores in various parts of the country proclaimed discounts of “50% off on all Cybis pieces.”
 Perhaps most importantly, I have reason to strongly suspect that by the late 1980s, Brielle Galleries – who had been Cybis’ most active advertiser/retailer – was no longer purchasing new items from the studio.

-This inescapable retail landscape change pretty much forced Cybis to begin offering pieces directly to collectors but on a very limited scale.
+This inescapable retail landscape change forced Cybis to begin offering pieces directly to collectors but on a very limited scale.
 An early April 1987 form letter (not addressed personally but merely to “Dear Cybis Collector”) that was enclosed with the mailing of the Spring 1987 brochure, includes this

 The letter is signed by Phil Allen, who had been a colleague of Theresa Chorlton’s during her time at the local radio station before he was subsequently hired by Cybis; his title is “Director of Special Services.”
 This is the very first known instance of the studio selling items directly to retail purchasers, but obviously it was born of necessity due to their dwindling number of retail partners.

 The studio definitely needed a marketing boost.
 Their 1989 “50th/Golden Anniversary” campaign had only been good for that one year and at least then they had still had the staff available to produce the sculptures.
 A more long-term ‘special’ was needed, and the Hall of Fame series of downsized reproductions was the result.
-Many collectors were offended by this, because it clearly violated the previous supposedly-written-in-stone “never to be produced again” policy that Cybis had declared for decades.
-The first of the Hall of Fame pieces seem to have been introduced in 1991, despite the studio’s 1993 claim that the concept had been born “in honor of Boleslaw Cybis’ 100th birthday” even though that would not have occurred until 1995.
+Many collectors were offended by this because it clearly violated the previous supposedly-written-in-stone “never to be produced again” policy that Cybis had declared for decades.
+The first of the Hall of Fame pieces seem to have been introduced in 1991, despite the studio’s 1993 claim that the concept had been born “in honor of Boleslaw Cybis’ 100th birthday” even though that would not occur until 1995.
 Of the twenty Hall of Fame items that the studio ever advertised, I have seen only seven actual examples.
-Eleven of the twenty designs were never even pictured on the studio’s web site or in any literature, but merely described.
+Eleven of the twenty designs were never pictured on the studio’s web site or in any known literature, but merely described.
 When I questioned the studio about those omissions several years ago, I was told that “there were no photos ever taken.”

 The Cybis website was launched at the end of the 1990s; a spring 1999 text-only price list cites it.
 It was constructed using Microsoft FrontPage and provided only minimal information; many of its pages contained only a few lines of text, or a single paragraph, plus one or two small images while the rest of the page was blank.
 There was a “Shop” section that could be navigated in order to view sculptures currently offered for sale, but only one image (scanned from its previous stock-photo in printed Cybis literature and thus was often grainy) was provided and sometimes not even that.
 Their photo of a Cinderella, Belle of the Ball showed a piece with a clearly-broken ribbon bow.
 Quite a few pieces had either no photo or the wrong one.
 Descriptions were minimal (name, height, issue size if any, and price) and there was no functioning shopping cart; clicking on “Buy” took the shopper to a blank PDF order form that could be printed out or mailed or the order could be telephoned in.
-Lack of any website updating after early 2009 (the “special Christmas 2008 sale” remained on the site’s front page for almost ten years!) further hampered its effectiveness.
-Joseph Chorlton died in 2012 although I doubt that he ever had any hands-on experience with the web site; I know that Theresa Chorlton certainly did not.
+Lack of any website updating after early 2009 (the “special Christmas 2008 sale” remained on the site’s front page for almost ten years) further hampered its effectiveness.
+Joseph Chorlton died in 2012 although I doubt that he ever had any hands-on experience with the web site.
 The website disappeared entirely in late 2018, and Google search indicated that the studio was “permanently closed” shortly thereafter.

 Cybis made a brief foray onto eBay during the very early 2000s, selling “slightly imperfect” pieces at prices lower than their full retail (which was still far more than anyone else was asking for Cybis pieces.)
 To my recollection very few items were sold and they disappeared as an eBay seller in less than a year.
 I was told by one person who purchased a Sabrina bust from them via eBay that he never received it and got no response from the studio despite multiple inquiries; he ultimately filed an Item Never Received claim with eBay and got his money back that way.
 It may well be that eBay terminated the studio as a seller if this happened more than once or twice.

-The studio building itself fell into serious disrepair during the 1990s.
+The studio building itself steadily fell into serious disrepair during the 1990s.
 The flat roof (a design that was problematic from the start; during the studio’s better decades it was re-coated every five years to help keep leaks at bay) deteriorated rapidly, and it made no sense to heat or cool any of the workroom areas because they were rarely used.
 Thus, if someone had to come in for a few hours or days to produce a few pieces, sheets of clear plastic were hung from the ceiling around their worktable areas and an electric space heater placed temporarily within.
 The once-beautifully-landscaped inner courtyard garden was left to its own devices and quickly became a dense tangle of weeds and underbrush.
 The public/showroom area rooms were kept neat and clean (and heated, when the caretaker was there which was not often) but the rest of the building, and the adjacent warehouse, was ignored.
-Theresa Chorlton spent winters in Florida, whence her surviving family members had retired, and came back to New Jersey for only a few months each year.
+Mrs. Chorlton spent winters in Florida, whence her surviving family members had retired, and came back to New Jersey for a few months each year.
 I made numerous efforts to visit the studio during the past five years but although promises were made, they never materialized.
 Most of the time, the building remained deserted.